Stuart Smith (musician): 1980s

 In 1983 after becoming disillusioned with the British rock music scene and at the suggestion of Ritchie Blackmore, Smith packed up his guitars and moved to Long Island, New York where he formed a band called Mirage.
 To help Smith get the band notoriety Ritchie Blackmore would frequently sit in with the band.
-Mirage played around New York and Long Island till 1986 when he moved to Los Angeles.
+Mirage played around New York and Long Island until 1986 when he moved to Los Angeles.

 1990s

 In 1994 Smith, along with longtime drummer Richie Onori, formed the Aliens of Extraordinary Ability with Keith Emerson.
-Other members of this band were bassist Marvin Sperlng and vocalist Robbie Wykoff who is currently the singer for Pink Floyd bassist, Roger Waters touring band.
+Other members of this band were bassist Marvin Sperlng and vocalist Robbie Wykoff (later of with Roger Waters).
 The Aliens of Extraordinary Ability were offered a record deal by Korean electronics giant Samsung but could not take them up on the offer as Emerson was contracted to tour with ELP.
 Smith was offered the deal from Samsung for a solo record.
 Having no permanent band at the time Smith recruited the help of Richie Sambora, Joe Lynn Turner, Glenn Hughes, Camine Appice, Howard Leese, and Kelly Hansen along with many others to record the critically acclaimed Stuart Smith's Heaven & Earth.
 This CD was produced by Pat Regan and Howard Leese and was released by Frontiers Records in Europe and Pony Canyon in Japan after Samsung's record division closed due to the Asian economy collapse in 1998.
 During this period Smith and Joe Lynn Turner were approached by Taylor Guitars to contribute a track for their Sounds of Wood & Steel album.
 The acoustic instrumental track "Alma de Alma" written by Smith & Turner continues to be played on radio stations to this day.